 This was our first litter and I would have killed to know about the Puppy Culture DVD and Workbook.
 A great DVD and workbook that teaches what you need to do when raising a litter of puppies

 Are you about to pick up a seven-week-old Golden puppy?
-You’ll want to check out The Puppy Primer.
+You’ll want to check out Puppies for Dummies.
 This book will give you a solid foundation on raising and training a puppy.